International Book of Comics

 a new art was also born: the striptology,

-then appeared also some further comic heroes such as
+then appeared also some further comic heroes

 - Buster Brown by Outcault (1903)